thacherT1D/new-angular-curriculum/Unit-3/09-angular-with-rails-setup.md

 </html>
 ```

-Note that the angular js sript tag is **before** the erb tag that includes javascript.
+Note that the angular js script tag is **before** the erb tag that includes javascript.

-Also, since we are not using rails views from our controllers, remove the `<%= yeild %>` tag.
-Add, `ng-app` on the body tag and put an angular expression in the body to verify it's working:
+Also, since we are not using rails views from our controllers, remove the `<%= yield %>` tag.
+Add `ng-app` on the body tag and put an angular expression in the body to verify it's working:

 ```html
 <!DOCTYPE html>